The Power of Online Therapy for Women

 About the Author

-Meagan Clark, MA LPC NCC BC-TMH is a Licensed Professional Counselor and the Founder and Clinical Director of Her Time Therapy, PLLC, a group therapy practice specializing in teletherapy for women.
-She received her Master of Arts degree in School and Clinical Mental Health Counseling from Adams State University and is a Board Certified Telemental Health Provider and Nationally Certified Counselor.
-As a psychotherapist, Meagan specializes in working with female-identifying teens and adults who suffer from trauma, relationship issues, anxiety, and grief.
-She is also a Certified Holistic Cancer coach and specializes in supporting cancer patients and caregivers struggling with compassion fatigue.
-Meagan believes strongly in the empowering nature of integrative and feminist therapy to give women the knowledge and tools they need to navigate gender-based oppression, increase resiliency, and empower themselves to create a life they love.
+Meagan Clark, MA LPC NCC BC-TMH, is a Licensed Professional Counselor and the Founder of Her Time Therapy, PLLC, specializing in teletherapy for women.
+Meagan earned her MA in School and Clinical Mental Health Counseling from Adams State University.
+She is a Board Certified Telemental Health Provider and Nationally Certified Counselor.
+Specializing in trauma, relationship issues, anxiety, and grief, Meagan also supports cancer patients and caregivers struggling with compassion fatigue.
+She believes in empowering women to navigate oppression and increase resilience.

-*Affiliate Disclosure: This post may contain ads and affiliate links that Her Time Therapy, LLC earns a small commission from when you make a purchase by clicking links on our site at no additional cost to you.
-As an Amazon Associate and Associate of Bookshop.org, we earn from qualified purchases.
-Rest assured, we only recommend products we've used ourselves and would feel comfortable recommending to clients to improve their physical, mental, and emotional well-being.
+Affiliate Disclosure: This post may contain affiliate links that Her Time Therapy, LLC earns a commission from when you make a purchase.
+As an Amazon Associate and Associate of Bookshop.org, we earn from qualifying purchases.
+We only recommend products we've used ourselves and would recommend to clients for their well-being.

 Comments